OUTSaskatoon's Queer Sexual Health Resources

 Australia's largest youth led organization for gay, lesbian, bisexual, and trans youth.
 Their website is full of fantastic resources, rad advice, and community.

-Founded in 1995, Egale Canada Human Rights Trust is Canada’s only national charity promoting lesbian, gay, bisexual, and trans (LGBT) human rights through research, education and community engagement.
+Founded in 1995, Egale Canada Human Rights Trust is Canada’s only national charity promoting lesbian, gay, bisexual, and trans (LGBTQ2S+) human rights through research, education and community engagement.
 Their website is full of resources for youth of all identities, parents, educators, GSAs, and more.

 Youth Safe is a queer resource website created by organizations in Alberta.

-I’m From Driftwood aims to help LGBTQ people learn more about their community, straight people learn more about their neighbors and everyone learn more about themselves through the power of storytelling and story sharing.
-Increasing empathy and empowering individuals is accomplished by creating an apolitical forum for LGBTQ stories from every age, race, gender, background and culture.
+I’m From Driftwood aims to help LGBTQ2S+ people learn more about their community, straight people learn more about their neighbors and everyone learn more about themselves through the power of storytelling and story sharing.
+Increasing empathy and empowering individuals is accomplished by creating an apolitical forum for LGBTQ2S+ stories from every age, race, gender, background and culture.
 The stories featured on the website deepen our understanding of each other, preserve history, and open hearts and minds.